kubeshop/testkube/docs/docs/3-using-testkube/tests/tests-creating.md

 ### **Changing default job template used for test execution**

 You can always create your own custom executor with its own job template definition used for test execution.
-But sometimes you just need to adjust existing job template for standard Testkube executor with a few parameters.
+But sometimes you just need to adjust an existing job template of a standard Testkube executor with a few parameters.
 In this case you can use additional parameter `--job-template` when you create or run the test:

 ```bash
 kubectl testkube create test --git-branch main --git-uri https://github.com/kubeshop/testkube-example-cypress-project.git --git-path "cypress" --name template-test --type cypress/project --job-template job.yaml